magneticio/vamp2setup/README.md

 Don't worry though, we will get to that soon.
 Before continuing it's interesting to talk about what happened when the Gateway was created.
 Normally all vamp Gateways rely on a single load balanced service residing in the istio-system namespace and named istio-ingressgateway.
-This means that, in most cases, you will create only one Gateway which will contain all host names you want to expose.
+This means that, in most cases, you will create only one Gateway which will contain all hostnames you want to expose.
-This is an acceptable solution in some circumstances, but can be an hinderance in more complex scenarios, for example in cases where multiple persons or teams need to be able to configure host names.
+This is an acceptable solution in some circumstances, but can be an hinderance in more complex scenarios, for example in cases where multiple persons or teams need to be able to configure hostnames.
 While Vamp Lamia supports this more centralized setup, it also allows for the creation of multiple Gateways, each with its individual IP.
 This is achieved by creating a new load balanced service and the underlying deployment in the istio-system every time a Gateway is created.
 It's time to move on now and allow access to the Service through a new Virtual Service.